Billmate/woocommerce/README.md

 6. Go to --> WooCommerce --> Settings --> Payment Gateways and configure your Billmate settings.
 7. Billmate Part Payment: Click the button "Update paymentplans" on the settings page to fetch your shops PClasses and store them in the database.

-## Can I use Wordfence or other Firewall plugin?
+## Can I use Wordfence or any other Firewall plugin?
 You need to make sure our callback IP, 54.194.217.63, is whitelisted  in Wordfence.
 Navigate to "Wordfence -> Options" and scroll down to "Other Options".
-Add our ip-number next to "Whitelisted IP addresses that bypass all rules" and it should go.
+Add our ip-number next to "Whitelisted IP addresses that bypass all rules" and it should work.
+If not, please contact our support, support@billmate.se.

 ## How to place Billmate logo on your site.
 Copy the code below for the size that fits your needs.